whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio
+#### Audio-Pro Audio

-[Is there a list of plugins from previous Sonar versions or Cakewalk Daws worth installing?-Cakewalk Forums](http://forum.cakewalk.com/Is-there-a-list-of-plugins-from-previous-Sonar-versions-or-Cakewalk-Daws-worth-installing-m3215392.aspx) - Getting my new laptop setup and having to re-install all my audio apps/plugins/etc..&nbsp;I've been using Sonar since v2 (and used Project 5) and was wondering if there was a list of plug-ins (or other content) from previous versions worth installing along with Sonar Platinum?it would be nice if I d...
+[Is there a list of plugins from previous Sonar versions or Cakewalk Daws worth installing?-Cakewalk Forums](http://forum.cakewalk.com/Is-there-a-list-of-plugins-from-previous-Sonar-versions-or-Cakewalk-Daws-worth-installing-m3215392.aspx) - Getting my new laptop setup and having to re-install all my audio apps/plugins/etc..&nbsp;I've been using Sonar since v2 (and used Project 5) and was wondering if there was a list of plug-ins (or other content) from previous versions worth installing along with Sonar Platinum?it would be nice if I d…

 2022-02-11T14:53:19.021Z